-Given this guidance, all face-to-face Scout meetings, activities and events have been suspended from Tuesday, 17 March.
+Given HM Government’s announcement that everyone in the UK must avoid non-essential travel and contact with others, all face-to-face Scout meetings, activities and events have been suspended from Tuesday, 17 March.
 This suspension applies to young people and adults and will be until further notice.

 We must continue to respond to the developing situation in a calm, measured and appropriate way.
 We will continue to follow official guidance.
 The safety of everyone involved in Scouts, both young people and adults, is our number one priority.
 That is always at the heart of our decision making.

 If you are involved in organising any future Scout events, you will now need to review these plans and risk assessments, given the suspension of activities.